 The fun thing about Tel Aviv is that there are a lot of cats around.
 Many are strays and the locals take care of them, paying for their health care and food expenses.
 If you love cats as much as I do, you’ll have a blast stopping and taking photos of the many strays and petting them.
 Some are incredibly shy, but there are some who are very human-friendly.

 Even if you aren’t really a drinker, you have to make the most of the bar and pub scene in Tel Aviv, which is absolutely legendary!

 Not sure where to start?
 Join a pub crawl such as this one.

 Enjoy the vibrant nightlife

-My friends think of me as the biggest potato couch ever.
-Comes the weekend, and all I want to do is grab a book and sit in the comfort of my home.
-Yet, Tel Aviv nightlife is so much fun that whenever I am there I feel compelled to go out.
-I enjoyed clubs like Sputnik and Radio – although I shall warn that they are very smokey.
-Either way, enjoying its incredible nightlife is one of the recommended things to do in Tel Aviv.
+Tel Aviv nightlife is so much fun that you have to make it a point to go out.
+Sputnik and Radio are among the most fun places – although I shall warn that they are very smokey.
+Other cool places are The Great Synagogue, just off Allenby, and Port Said.
+Either way, enjoying the city’s incredible nightlife is one of the things to do in Tel Aviv.

 Go to a festival

-Not a month goes by in Tel Aviv without some major festival taking place.
-Whether it is a cultural event, a concert, or a huge parade such as Pride, there’s always something going on and it would be a pity to miss it if in town.
-One of the best things to do in Tel Aviv is attending a festival.
+Among the unmissable things to do in Tel Aviv there’s attending a festival.
+Not a month goes by in Tel Aviv without one taking place.
+Whether it is a cultural event, a concert, or a huge parade there’s always something going on and it would be a pity to miss it if in town.

 Hang out at a fantastic hostel